lachim16cz/RPi-3b-LED-control/EN/Aquarium/README.md

 - Smooth switching off and switching on the light (Fade effect).
 - Adjusting the light intensity.
 - Save the date of the last water change / aquarium cleaning.
+- All settings is directly in the program.

 ## Necessary libraries
 1. **Pigpio** - LED control library (https://abyz.me.uk/rpi/pigpio/download.html)